MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-mobile-threat-defense.md

 If you don't have the required MTD app, you'll be blocked from signing in to protected apps with your work or school account.
 In this article, you'll learn [how to install an MTD app](set-up-mobile-threat-defense.md#install-app) to get unblocked.

-There are a variety of MTD vendor apps available to install; your organization will let you know which one to use.
+There are a variety of MTD vendor apps available to install, all with different names.
+Your organization will let you know which one to use.
 If you're prompted to install the app but aren't given further instructions or a link to get the app, contact your IT support person.

 ## Information your organization can see